Factory Class B RVs or a Custom Vansmith Conversion? A practical comparison

 Side-by-side: Thor Class B example vs a Vansmith Sprinter conversion

-Thor (example): Available floorplans, manufacturer warranty, dealer network, MSRP commonly $100k–$130k.
-Great turnkey option if you want predictable buying and national service support.
+Thor (example): Ready floorplans, maker guarantee, dealer network, MSRP usually $100k–$130k.
+Great ready-to-go option if you want steady buying and countrywide service support.

-Vansmith custom Sprinter: Higher potential customization, average turnkey near $120k, multi-year workmanship warranty, focused post-build support, and the ability to spec heavier-duty systems (larger battery banks, extra insulation, and off-road-ready suspension upgrades).
-To be more precise, many owners choose custom builds specifically for those heavier-duty electrical and thermal systems.
+Vansmith custom Sprinter: Higher possible custom options, typical ready-to-go near $120k, multi-year craftsmanship guarantee, and focused post-build support.
+You can spec heavy-duty systems like larger battery banks, extra insulation, and off-road-ready suspension upgrades.
+Many owners choose custom builds specifically for these heavy-duty electrical and thermal systems.

 Internal resource: For platform-specific insights, see our Sprinter vs Transit comparison.